 Come help out on the farm!
 Volunteer activities include a combination of planting, weeding, harvesting, preparing veg for market, plant care, etc. Helping out on the farm is a great opportunity to learn practical growing skills, to meet wonderful like-minded folks, and to take home fresh, organic veggies!
-Email me at email@example.com if interested.
+Email me at firstname.lastname@example.org if interested.
 Or, you can participate in The Global Garlic Project by growing your own crop, and getting seed garlic in our shop.
-Or simply sign up for our newsletter Farm Talk (link to e-news sign up)
+Or simply sign up for our newsletter Farm Talk.

 Why Community Gardens in Condos?